dangitstam/le-traducteur/README.md

 Go to the root directory of this repository and run `pytest` to verify the provided dataset readers are working.

 ### Creating a corpus
-`scripts/generate_parallel_europarl.py` is a provided tool to create combined parallel Europarl corpus for any language pair are provided.
+[`generate_parallel_corpus.py`](scripts/generate_parallel_corpus.py) is a provided tool to create a combined parallel corpus for any language pair.
 It is recommend to refer to languages via their [ISO codes](https://en.wikipedia.org/wiki/ISO_3166-1) when using this script and the framework in general.

-This script can be used for any parallel corpus.
-It only makes the assumption that the files it is given are:
-* The same number of lines
-* Where a line in one file is a translation of the other file at the same line
+This script can be used for any pair of monolingual transcriptions.
+It only makes the assumption that the files it is given have the same number of lines, where each line in one file is a translation of the other file at the same place.

 Arguments to this script are:
 * src language: The ISO code of the source language in which to translate from